 These toys make great toys for babies because they are safe and encourage your baby to explore the world and learn.
 We don’t want to overwhelm them, so even just adding 2-3 to your registry is a great start.
 Here are some of the best Montessori toys to choose from.

 You may be surprised just how much babies poop and pee.
-It is a good, healthy sign because it means they are well fed and well hydrated.
-Most children will be potty trained between ages 2-3, so let’s just say you have a few years of diapering ahead of you.
+It is a good, healthy sign because it means they are well-fed and well-hydrated.
+Most children will be potty trained between ages 2-3, so let’s say you have a few years of diapering ahead of you.
 These basic items should help you make it through.
 Of course, you can always get free diapers to start yourself off!

 We recommend one that is easy to clean.